 A non-punitive grading system is utilized in developmental courses with emphasis on academic progress during the quarter.
 Students who have not completed developmental courses after two quarters will be placed on probation and counseled by members of the Division.
-Students who do not complete requirements for a developmental area (English, reading, math) within four quarters will be academically excluded from ABAC.
+Students who do not complete requirements for a developmental area (English, reading, math) within four quarters will be academically excluded from ABAC and all other institutions of the University System of Georgia.
+Also, no student may earn more than 30 quarter credit hours of degree credit before exiting all developmental studies requirements.